Mon - Sun: 24 hours.

 As brain injuries affect people differently, it’s not possible to tell you accurately how much compensation you could receive for brain injury in this guide.
 Generally, though, brain injury compensation payouts are based on:

-• The extent of your injury and the impact it will have on you.
+• The extent of your injury (both physically and mentally) and the impact it will have on you.
 For example, traumatic brain injuries that cause long-term communication problems will receive more compensation than shorter-term problems that are resolved by treatment.

 • Any costs associated with your injuries.
 For example, your claim might need to include any care costs, adaptations to your home, travel expenses and non-NHS medical costs.